Piyushkumarj/calculator/README.md

 # calculator
-calculator with help of javascript
+Calculator with help of javascript